Endava/cats/README.md

 - `--server=URL` supplies the URL of the service implementing the contract.
 - `--basicauth=USR:PWD` supplies a `username:password` pair, in case the service uses basic auth.
 - `--fuzzers=LIST_OF_FUZZERS` supplies a comma separated list of fuzzers.
 The supplied list of Fuzzers can be partial names, not full Fuzzer names.
 CATS which check for all Fuzzers containing the supplied strings.
 If the argument is not supplied, all fuzzers will be run.
 - `--log=PACKAGE:LEVEL` can configure custom log level for a given package.
-This is helpful when you want to see full HTTP traffic: `--log=org.apache.http.wire:debug`
+You can provide a comma separated list of packages and levels.
+This is helpful when you want to see full HTTP traffic: `--log=org.apache.http.wire:debug` or suppress CATS logging: `--log=com.endava.cats:warn`
 - `--paths=PATH_LIST` supplies a comma separated list of OpenApi paths to be tested.
 If no path is supplied, all paths will be considered.
 - `--skipPaths=PATH_LIST` a comma separated list of paths to ignore.
 If no path is supplied, no path will be ignored
 - `--fieldsFuzzingStrategy=STRATEGY` specifies which strategy will be used for field fuzzing.
 Available strategies are `ONEBYONE`, `SIZE` and `POWERSET`.
 More information on field fuzzing can be found in the sections below.
 - `--maxFieldsToRemove=NUMBER` specifies the maximum number of fields to be removed when using the `SIZE` fields fuzzing strategy.
 - `--refData=FILE` specifies the file containing static reference data which must be fixed in order to have valid business requests.
 This is a YAML file.
 It is explained further in the sections below.
 - `--headers=FILE` specifies a file containing headers that will be added when sending payloads to the endpoints.
 You can use this option to add oauth/JWT tokens for example.
-- `--reportingLevel=LEVEL` specifies which reporting level you want to use.
-It can be `INFO`, `WARN` or `ERROR`.
-You can use `WARN` or `ERROR` to filter the tests that are passing and focus only on the ones that fail
 - `--edgeSpacesStrategy=STRATEGY` specifies how to expect the server to behave when sending trailing and prefix spaces within fields.
 Possible values are `trimAndValidate` and `validateAndTrim`.
 - `--sanitizationStrategy=STRATEGY` specifies how to expect the server to behave when sending Unicode Control Chars and Unicode Other Symbols within the fields.
 Possible values are `sanitizeAndValidate` and `validateAndSanitize`
 - `--urlParams` A comma separated list of 'name:value' pairs of parameters to be replaced inside the URLs.
 This is useful when you have static parameters in URLs (like 'version' for example).